 Nagarjuna & Sankara

 So then, who are the main players in this hypothetical conversation?
-Nagarjuna was an Indian Mahayana Buddhist philosopher-sage who lived in the 2nd century BCE, and is known primarily for his Madhyamaka (middle-way) teachings, and for developing the Prajnaparamita (perfection of wisdom) Sutras.
+Nagarjuna was an Indian Mahayana Buddhist philosopher-sage who lived in the 2nd century CE, and is known primarily for his Madhyamaka (middle-way) teachings, and for developing the Prajnaparamita (perfection of wisdom) Sutras.
 His name refers to the “nagas” (Sanskrit: serpent) — half-human, half-serpentine semi-divine water creatures from whom (as the story goes) he received the Prajnaparamita teachings.

-Sankara was an Indian Advaita Vedanta philosopher-sage who lived in the 8th and 9th centuries CE – i.e. nearly a thousand years after Nagarjuna.
+Sankara was an Indian Advaita Vedanta philosopher-sage who lived in the 8th and 9th centuries CE – i.e. 600-700 years after Nagarjuna.
 Sankara was a bit of a “boy wonder” – entering into and winning philosophical debates, and teaching widely, from a very young age.
 (He died at the age of 32.)
 Sankara has also been accused (then and now) of being a clandestine Buddhist: of incorporating large swaths of Buddha-dharma into his own philosophical system, all the while maintaining his outward identity as a staunch proponent of Advaita Vedanta.
 Who knows?

 Paradoxes & Sticking-Points

 In upcoming posts, we’ll explore in a bit more depth three specific issues posed by Mr. Lewis in his essay:

 1. The relationship between maya (the world arising as illusion) as used within Advaita; and pratityasamutpada (dependent origination) as used within Mahayana Buddhism.